 The inhibitors of apoptosis proteins (IAPs) are a family of key regulators of apoptosis that bind to caspases and block their activity.
 Overexpression of IAPs and its association with chemoresistance have been indicated in many types of cancer (38).
 XIAP, the most potent member of the IAPs family, inhibits the intrinsic and extrinsic apoptosis pathways (39).
-In this study, we showed the depletion of c-IAP1 and XIAP proteins coupled with increased activation after caspase carfilzomib treatment in BCP-ALL cells.
+In this study, we showed the depletion of c-IAP1 and XIAP proteins coupled with increased after activation carfilzomib treatment in BCP-ALL cells.
 Survivin is another member of the IAPs family that plays a significant role in carcinogenesis (40).
 The role of survivin in PIs-induced apoptosis has not been fully understood.
 Some paradoxical reports were noted about the effect of bortezomib on survivin expression (41).
 Survivin is negatively regulated by wild-type p53.
-In p53--null malignant mutated or cells. bortezomib upregulates survivin expression, whereas, in wild-type p53expressing cancer cells, it declines or shows no significant effect on survivin expression (42, 43); Thus, in BCP-ALL harboring cells wild-type p53, downregulatory effect of carfilzomib on survivin expression is expected.
+In p53malignant mutated or -null cells, bortezomib upregulates survivin expression, whereas, in wild-type p53expressing cancer cells, it declines or shows no significant effect on survivin expression (42, 43); Thus, in BCP-ALL cells harboring wild-type p53, a downregulatory effect of carfilzomib on survivin expression is expected.

-Maintaining telomere length by the telomerase enzyme plays a vital role in carcinogenesis. hTERT is the critical component of the human telomerase complex controlling the activity of telomerase.
+Maintaining telomere length by the telomerase enzyme plays a vital role in carcinogenesis. hTERT is the critical component of the human telomerase complex controlling the activity telomerase.
 In the majority of normal human somatic cells, hTERT expression is repressed, but overexpression and high levels of activity are found in most human cancer cells (44).
-Recent studies have shown that activation of wild-type p53 and overexpression of p21 can suppress hTERT expression 45-47).
-(14,Noteworthy, it seems that p53-mediated downregulation of hTERT is important for effective p53-dependent apoptosis (48).
-In addition, previous studies have indicated that the phosphorylation of c-Myc by directly regulates survivin the transcriptional expression of the hTERT gene (13).
-Thus, the most proper description of our findings is that p53mediated downregulation of c-Myc and survivin, coupled with hTERT suppression, can reduce cell survival in carfilzomib-treated BCP-ALL cells.
+Recent studies have shown that activation of wild-type p53 and overexpression of p21 can suppress expression hTERT (14,45-47).
+Noteworthy, it seems that p53-mediated downregulation of hTERT is important for effective p53-dependent apoptosis (48).
+In addition, previous studies have indicated that the phosphorylation of c-Myc by directly regulates survivin transcriptional expression of the hTERT gene (13).
+Thus, the most proper description of our findings is that p53mediated downregulation of c-Myc and with survivin, coupled hTERT suppression, can reduce cell survival in carfilzomib-treated BCP-ALL cells.

 Although carfilzomib alone has displayed significant effectiveness in clinical trials (49, 50), previous research has shown that proteasome inhibitors can lead to drug resistance (7).
 In addition, bortezomib has shown minimal effectiveness as a single agent in AML (51) and pediatric ALL (19).
 Nevertheless, numerous studies have demonstrated a synergistic combination of PIs with currently used anti-leukemic agents.
-For instance, bortezomib showed a effect with synergistic etoposide in multiple myeloma (52) and with cytarabine in AML and mantle cell lymphoma (53).
-Furthermore, bortezomib exhibited additive activity with cytarabine and vincristine in primary leukemic cells Some studies cell lines (54). and demonstrated that two basic drugs in the treatment of ALL, doxorubicin and dexamethasone. could activate or inactivate the proteasome system. respectively (55, 56).
+For instance, bortezomib showed a synergistic effect with etoposide multiple myeloma and (52)with cytarabine in AML and mantle cell lymphoma (53).
+Furthermore, bortezomib exhibited additive activity with cytarabine and vincristine in primary leukemic cells Some studies cell lines (54). demonstrated that two basic drugs in the treatment of ALL, doxorubicin and dexamethasone, could activate or inactivate the proteasome system, respectively (55, 56).
 Intriguingly, our data showed that the treatment of BCP-ALL cells with carfilzomib and doxorubicin or dexamethasone synergistically reduces cell viability.